-Even if you’ve been considering product management as a career for a while, you might still wonder how you can become a product manager.
-What do you even study for that?
+Are you considering a career in product management?
+You might wonder how to become a product manager.
+What do you study?
 What kind of experience do you need?
-What should be your first step?
+What’s the first step?

-In this post, I’ll cover everything you need to know about becoming a product manager — even if you have no experience in product management, which was the case for me when I was hired as a HubSpot PM.
-Let’s get started.
+It’s challenging to understand the entire scope of a product manager.
+In this post, I will cover everything you need to know about becoming a product manager, even if you have no experience in product management.
+That was the case for me when HubSpot hired me as a PM.
+Let's get started.

 What is a product manager?